erikras/multireducer/docs/Api.md

 ## multireducer(reducers, [reducerKey])

-Wraps many (or single) reducers into one, much like Redux's `combineReducers()` does, except that the reducer that `multireducer` creates will filter your actions by a `multireducerKey`, so that the right reducer gets the action.
+Wraps many (or single) reducers into one, much like Redux's `combineReducers()` does, except that the reducer that `multireducer` creates will filter your actions by a `reducerKey`, so that the right reducer gets the action.

 ### Arguments

 * `reducers : (Object or Function) [required]`

 If an object is passed, each function inside it will be assumed to be a reducer.
-A corresponding property names in this object will be used as a `multireducerKey` for reducers.
-You will specify `multireducerKey` as property of the component that is connected using `connectMultireducer`.
+A corresponding property names in this object will be used as a `reducerKey` for reducers.
+You will specify `reducerKey` as property of the component.
 If a function is passed, it should be a reducer.
 In this case you must specify second parameter `reducerKey`.

 * `reducerKey : (String) [optional]`

-This parameter will be used as `multireducerKey`'s value for connected single reducer.
+This parameter will be used as `reducerKey`'s value for connected single reducer.

-## bindActionCreators(actions, dispatch, multireducerKey)
+## bindActionCreators(actions, dispatch, reducerKey)

 ### Arguments